aarongorka/aarongorka-com/content/blog/cms-project.md

 </Directory>
 ```

 As well as a plaintext file at `/var/www/html/ping` containing "pong".
-This probably isn't required in a default HTTPD installation, but it was necessary for coexistance with the rest of the reverse proxying configuration.
+This probably isn't required in a default HTTPD installation, but it was necessary for coexistence with the rest of the reverse proxying configuration.

 In Nginx, it's even more simple: